r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 [The original jsPsych tutorial](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation) shows you how you can process and summarize the experiment results online. **Wouldn't it be great if your experiment results are directly included in your Qualtrics data?**

-Well, you can actually do this by summarizing the results online and save those results in [Qualtrics' Embedded Data](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/) using the [setEmbeddedData](https://s.qualtrics.com/WRAPI/QuestionAPI/classes/Qualtrics%20JavaScript%20Question%20API.html#method_setEmbeddedData) function.
+Well, you can actually summarize the results online and save those results in [Qualtrics' Embedded Data](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/) using the [setEmbeddedData](https://s.qualtrics.com/WRAPI/QuestionAPI/classes/Qualtrics%20JavaScript%20Question%20API.html#method_setEmbeddedData) function.

 `demo-simple-rt-task-qualtrics.js` does so when the jsPsych experiment finishes by running the below code (from [`debrief_block`](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation)).